-The idea behind our learn to ride class came in 2001 when a 9 year old girl I was working with asked me if she was the only child in grade 3 that could not ride a bike.
-No cycling groups for older children with coordination challenges were available at the time, so with my background as a paediatric physiotherapist, I decided to develop the curriculum for a cycling group geared towards kids with coordination challenges.
-I began looking into the motor learning research that might serve as the basis behind this class and brought the idea to my work where my colleagues (physiotherapists, occupational therapists, speech language pathologists and education behaviour specialists) embraced it and expanded on it.
+The inspiration of our learn to ride class came in 2001.
+A 9 year old girl I was working with asked me if she was the only child in grade 3 that could not yet ride a bike.
+No cycling groups for older children with coordination challenges were available at the time, so with my background as a paediatric physiotherapist, I decided to start one myself.
+I read up on motor learning strategies and brought the idea to my work where my colleagues (physiotherapists, occupational therapists, speech language pathologists and education behaviour specialists) embraced it and expanded on it.
 We ran our first cycling group in the spring of 2002 and had a stunning success rate – 100% of kids learned to ride.
 Parents also reported that the children were more confident, and more active.
-Unfortunately budget cuts forced the program to end after only a couple of sessions and so I approached the Edmonton Bicycle Commuters Society (a not for profit organization) about running it in the community.
-I was introduced to John Collier, a mechanic and a national examiner for the Can Bike program who thought the idea was “grand”.
-Together, along with a handful of key volunteers- many of which remain with the program- we offered the first learn to ride class with the support of EBC in the fall of 2003.
+Unfortunately budget cuts forced the program to end after only a couple of sessions.
+Not wanting the program to end, I approached the Edmonton Bicycle Commuters Society (EBC; a not for profit organization) about running it in the community.
+I was introduced to John Collier, a mechanic and a national examiner for the Can Bike program.
+He thought the idea was “grand”.
+Together with a handful of volunteers, we offered the first learn to ride class with the support of EBC in the fall of 2003.

 Sharing the knowledge

-In 2006 we expanded our resources to better support children with autism spectrum disorder and in 2011 I co-authored a book chapter sharing the knowledge we had gained through this experience.
-At this time we also developed a train the trainer course so that we could share the entire curriculum with other therapists across the province.
+In 2006 we expanded our resources to better support children with autism spectrum disorder and in 2011 I co-authored a book chapter sharing this knowledge .
+I also developed a train the trainer course so that we could share the entire curriculum with other therapists across the province.
 In 2012, I returned to school to pursue a masters in rehabilitation science in order to better understand how to teach children with cognitive delays- children with Down syndrome in particular.
 I successfully defended my thesis in the summer of 2014.
 My findings are published in a 2016 research paper and in a book chapter published in 2017.

 Expanding the program to serve ALL kids

 Through the years, a few families had donated some of their own adapted bicycles when their children graduated onto two wheels.
 These, I informally passed onto other families working on the same skill.
 In 2012, thanks to an amazing boy with cerebral palsy, I came to realize many things that paved the way to our Adapted Bicycle Loan Program.
 First, it is extremely difficult to get funding for adapted bicycles that exactly suits the needs of children with severe physical impairments.
 Many of the funding sources offer one time grants, and bikes rarely get purchased if competing against a ramp into the home or a wheelchair accessible van.
 Second, adapted bikes are extremely expensive!
 Many of the grants did not cover the type of bikes that worked well for children with physical impairments.
 Finally, it is not possible to simply “rig up” any bike to fit a child.
 The boy I was working with had been working on pedalling for several months using a regular trike with adapted footplates, and was able to pedal a few revolutions at a time.
-This was good, but as soon as he got on a freedom concepts bike, he was able to pedal and steer independently and commented “Hey, I’m good at this!”.
+This was good, but as soon as he got on a Freedom Concepts bike, he was able to pedal and steer independently.
 For a child who gets around with a power wheelchair, this independence is a HUGE deal.
-This revelation and the large number of families who shared that their adapted bike “never really worked” made me realize just how important finding the right bike is.
+The large number of families who shared that their adapted bike “never really worked” made me realize just how important finding the right bike is.
 Having every child being truly able to participate in cycling was the motivation behind the Borrow a Bike program.

 The First Funders And Partners